tal2k4xj/devocps-workshop/Readme.md

 * Input secrets
 * External artifacts

-##BuildConfig Object Definition
+## BuildConfig Object Definition

 We can check our health application to explore the BuildConfig object.
-Go back to your openshift console and click on 'Builds'
+Go back to your openshift console and click on `Builds`

 ![buildwindow](./assets/gotobuildwindow.png)